liferay/liferay-docs/discover/deployment/articles/01-installing-search-engine/01-configuring-elasticsearch/03-logging.markdown

 $$$

-Here's an example log message that _is_ displayed by default:
+Here's an example @product@ log message that _is_ displayed by default:

     2018-09-13 16:49:24.442 WARN  [Elasticsearch initialization thread][EmbeddedElasticsearchConnection:315]

 Manage the log levels for the `EmbeddedElasticsearchConnection` in Server Administration.

-Here's an example log message that _isn't_ displayed by default:
+Here's an example Elasticsearch log message that _isn't_ displayed by default:

     [2018-09-05T17:25:30,107][WARN ][o.e.d.i.m.MapperService  ] [unmapped_type:string] should be replaced with [unmapped_type:keyword]